 - 1. Each algorithm is expected to be declared as a class.
-An algorithm should be registered in the registry (check FAQs for details) using the @registry.register decorator. - 2.
+An algorithm should be registered in the registry using the @registry.register decorator. - 2.
 Use the base class available in base.py as the parent class for your algorithm.
 Feel free to use an already existing base class(ex glm) if it matches your algorithm's needs. - 3.
-The following methods and attributes are expected to implemented while creating a new model, - create_model() Your models architecture lies in this method.
-Calling this method would return a compiled dnn model(ex keras or pytorch model). - set_params() The conventions followed by mlsquare in defining model parameters are mentioned below.
-This method should handle the "flattening" of parameters. - get_params () Calling this method should simply return the models existing parameters. - update_params() This method should enable updating the model parameters for an instantiated model. - adapter This attribute should contain the adapter choice you have made for your algorithm. - module_name The primal module name(should be a string) - name Name that you wish the model should be reffered by. - version If an implementation exists for your algorithm and you wish to improve it by a different implementation, make sure you add a meaningful version number. - model_params The parameters required to compile your model.
+The following methods and attributes are expected to implemented while creating a new model, - create\model() Your model's architecture lies in this method.
+Calling this method would return a compiled dnn model(ex keras or pytorch model). - set\params() The conventions followed by mlsquare in defining model parameters are mentioned below.
+This method should handle the "flattening" of parameters. - get\params() Calling this method should simply return the models existing parameters. - update\params() This method should enable updating the model parameters for an instantiated model. - adapter This attribute should contain the adapter choice you have made for your algorithm. - module\name The primal module name(should be a string) - name Name that you wish the model should be reffered by. - version If an implementation already exists for your algorithm and you wish to improve it by a different implementation, make sure you add a meaningful version number. - model\params The parameters required to compile your model.
 Conventions to be followed are mentioned below.